aybe/DumpSym2IdaPython/README.md

 This small utility parses the output of SN-Systems' `DUMPSYM.EXE` found in the official PSX SDK.

-It will extract all `LABEL` tags and generate an IDAPython for batch renaming symbols in IDA.
+It will extract all `LABEL` tags and generate an IDAPython script for batch rename of symbols in IDA.

 Example: